 9. Would there be any fees as part of a unified access model?

-The Framework does not take a position; rather, it lists options that have been suggested by comments from various parts of the community.
-These include fees to Authenticating Bodies, as well as fees paid to registries and registrars in exchange for access.
-Other comments stated that no fees should be charged, since WHOIS is a critical resource provided in the public interest.
+Summary of Framework Response: The Framework does not take a position on this topic.

-From an end-user perspective, it is clearly desirable that no fees be charged, since WHOIS access will often be sought by end-users.
+Comment: From an end-user perspective, it is clearly desirable that no fees be charged, since WHOIS access will often be sought by end-users in varying financial circumstances.
 Even where an end-user is not the “user,” the WHOIS access is likely to benefit end-users directly or indirectly.

 10. Would there be a process to review the effectiveness of a unified access model?

-The UAM would be reviewed at regular intervals.
+Summary of Framework Response: The UAM would be reviewed at regular intervals.

-The ALAC supports the concept of regular review.
+Comment: The ALAC supports the concept of regular review.
 However, the Framework does not specify who will conduct the review, and the Devil is in the details.
 The ALAC suggests that a combination of multistakeholder reviews and independent third party reviews would be appropriate.
 On the other hand, “self-review” by contracted parties and ICANN org, without further input, would be inappropriate.

 Technical Details